GoogleCloudPlatform/community/tutorials/azure-mirroring-tutorial/index.md

 For this tutorial, you need a Google Cloud [project](https://cloud.google.com/resource-manager/docs/cloud-platform-resource-hierarchy#projects).
 You can create a new one, or select a project that you have already created.

-1. Creating a Google Cloud project.
+1. Create a Google Cloud project.
 1. Enable billing for the project.
 1. Enable the [Cloud Source Repositories API](https://cloud.google.com/source-repositories/docs/apis).